 Then, I’d look at old maps of Ceylon, an earlier name for Sri Lanka.
 I like to go back as far as I can, and then work forward to the 21st century.

 The first map is dated around 1535, by Claudius Ptolemy.
 To determine the suggested location, a north-south orientation is needed.
 First, look at where the mountains are, compared with current maps.
 Then, Indian geographical references must be used.
-(Click image to see this map, larger.
-Graphic will open in a separate tab or window.)
+(See http://www.bergbook.com/images/25234-01.jpg for the full map.)

 Based on the mountains, I’d guess that this showed Ceylon southwest of India.
 (Correct me if my reference points are wrong.
 I didn’t check the smaller islands indicated on that map, and they may suggest a different orientation.)

 A map from around 1650 shows only the outline and geography of Ceylon, with no nearby land masses, except very small islands.
 So, this map isn’t especially relevant to our study of Ceylon’s location in relation to India.

 What caught my interest was how different the shape was, in this map.
 I studied where the mountains are indicated, to get a sense of this map’s orientation.
 (This is one of several illustrations from Plantas das fortalezas, pagodes & ca. da ilha de Ceilão, a book by a cartographer and illustrator.)

 Here’s another map from around 1700 – 1710, by Heinrich Scherer.
 Relative to India, this map suggests the southeast location indicated on maps in our current timestream.
 (This actual map came from the Maps Collection at the Library of Congress “American Memory” site.)

 The really old maps are intriguing, but the earlier the map, the more questionable its accuracy.